IlleQuiProgrammat/Small-Projects/README.md

-# Some interesting processing projects, often simulations or fun maths
+# Some interesting projects, often simulations or fun maths